 A Different Perspective

-It's nice to see that Alpha Metallurgical Resources shareholders have received a total shareholder return of 803% over the last year.
-Since the one-year TSR is better than the five-year TSR (the latter coming in at 22% per year), it would seem that the stock's performance has improved in recent times.
-In the best case scenario, this may hint at some real business momentum, implying that now could be a great time to delve deeper.
+It's good to see that Alpha Metallurgical Resources has rewarded shareholders with a total shareholder return of 731% in the last twelve months.
+Since the one-year TSR is better than the five-year TSR (the latter coming in at 1.4% per year), it would seem that the stock's performance has improved in recent times.
+Given the share price momentum remains strong, it might be worth taking a closer look at the stock, lest you miss an opportunity.
 While it is well worth considering the different impacts that market conditions can have on the share price, there are other factors that are even more important.
-For instance, we've identified 4 warning signs for Alpha Metallurgical Resources (2 can't be ignored) that you should be aware of.
+Consider for instance, the ever-present spectre of investment risk.
+We've identified 2 warning signs with Alpha Metallurgical Resources , and understanding them should be part of your investment process.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.